Mithc/table_of_content/README.md

 ### Requirements

 -   Use the up-to-date React library to create component logic and presentation. ✅
 -   We suggest using PostCSS, LESS/SASS, CSS-modules or CSS-in-JS library to create styles.
 SCSS used ✅
 -   You must not use special libraries for building TOCs and trees, but you can use additional libraries for secondary things like animations. ✅
 -   JSON data should be loaded asynchronously using a local web server. ✅
 -   Until TOC elements are rendered, the user must see a placeholder from a design template. ✅
 -   When clicking on the root element of the TOC section, the tree must hide or expand. ✅
 -   Create smooth animations for color and icon position changes. ✅
     -   Add animation for expanded list
 -   Create functional autotests for your TOC component, using one of the following frameworks: Playwright, Cypress, React Testing Library, Enzyme, Puppeteer. ✅

 ### Nice bonus if you can make:

 -   JS API Active topic choice by ID ✅
 -   Topic filtering by string value
     Active filtering when entering text in the input field (this is not present in a design template) Filter results should appear when the user enters the whole query, not after each symbol You can put a loading indicator while waiting for results to render
 -   Hiding and expanding TOC elements animation

 ### My ideas

 -   It would be nice to Make Tree(including its children) component fully generic, currently internal business logic is dependant on our [Page, PageList](./src/interfaces/Page.ts) interface and [Theme type](./src/context/ThemeContext.ts).
     If the theme could be moved to the same UI library, as this component, Pages structure is harder to be taken outside it.

 ### Testing Scenarios - Tree Component

 -   #### Placeholder Display
     Should display a placeholder until data is loaded.
 -   #### Display Top-Level Items
     Should display a list of top-level items.
 -   #### Hidden Levels
     Should not display elements with class level1, level2, or level3.
 -   #### Display Child Elements
     Should display elements with class level1 after clicking on an element with class level0.
 -   #### Active Element Styling
     Should have the "active" class on the selected element.
 -   #### Special Highlight
     Should have a special highlight on child nodes of the active node at the first level or deeper.
 -   #### Theme Switching
     Should allow the theme to be changed upon clicking the switch.
+-   #### Error Handling
+    Should display a retry button on backend failure.